rklymentiev/py-for-neuro/slides/chapter3_02_pandas.md

 Notes: To filter the data you have to specify the condition to filter on.
 In the same way as we did before, you can combine multiple condition with `&` (AND) or `|` (OR) operations.

-In the first example we are taking all the observations that meet the criteria: fender is female and age is greater than 60.
+In the first example we are taking all the observations that meet the criteria: gender is female and age is greater than 60.
 Note that you don't have to create a separate object (`condition`), it was done only for a better visual representation.

 In the second example first we take the column `ID` and then we filter the Series by the condition that normalized whole-brain volume (`nWBV`) should be in a range between 0.7 and 0.8.